Beckman Fellow: Stanford University

-Beckman Center for Molecular and Genetic Medicine, Stanford School of Medicine
+Beckman Center for Molecular and Genetic Medicine

 The Beckman Center for Molecular and Genetic Medicine in the Stanford School of Medicine was funded in part by $12 million from the Arnold and Mabel Beckman Foundation, approximately one-fifth of the costs for the new center.
 It opened in May 1989.
 The Beckman Fellows program was established in 1999 to support young researchers.
 Recipients include: